obscode/CSPMCMC/Tripp_H0/README.md

 10. E(B-V) from Milky-Way (not currently used) (float)
 11. error in MW E(B-V) (not currently used) (float)
 12. covariance between magnitude at maximum and LC width (float)
-13. Host galaxy name (not used for this code)
+13. Host galaxy name (string)
-14. Source of photometry (not used for this code) (string)
+14. Source of photometry (string)

 The data can be split up over multiple files.
+Note that the host galaxy name is only important for matching a SN to a host that has a Cepheid distance.
+For those objects, the galaxy host name must match one of the names in `DM_cov.dat`.

 The code can be run simply by specifying a configuration file.
 An example (`example.cfg`) is provided here.
 The configuration controls key parameters of the fitting procedure and model (see comments).
 The code is then run as
 follows:

-  `python EBV_stan.py example.cfg`
+  `python Tripp_stan.py example.cfg`

 If you want to modify the code to work on another data-set, you can easily do so by editing get_data.py.
 The comments therein describe how the data need to be prepared to send to the STAN code.

-There is a post-run script, `plot_EBV.py` that should be run to examine the results and produce a table of extinctions that will be needed for the `Ext_H0` code.
-Run this in the same way:
+There is a post-run script, `plot_Tripp.py` that should be run to examine the results and produce a table of results, including the Hubble constant and its error.

-  `python plot_EBV.py extample.cfg`
+  `python plot_Tripp.py extample.cfg`

 There are two more scripts, `run_stan_job.py` and `run_stan_job_slurm.py` that can be used to submit jobs to PBS and SLURM queue managers, respectively.
 Make